berkeley-stat244/berkeley-stat244.github.io/README.md

 ## Overview

-Algorithms in statistical computing: random number generation, generating other distributions, random sampling and permutations.
-Matrix computations in linear models.
-Non-linear optimization with applications to statistical procedures.
-Other topics of current interest, such as issues of efficiency, and use of graphics.
+Programming and computation for applications in statistics, data science and related fields, focusing on the use of Julia, a modern language that offers interactivity with high performance based on just-in-time compilation.
+The course will also cover the use of co-processors, in particular GPUs, through Julia and Python packages such as Jax and PyTorch.
+Topics will include data types, functional programming, multiple argument dispatch, memory use, efficiency, parallelization, robustness and testing.

 ## Logistics

-Three hours of Lecture and  Two hours of Laboratory per week for 15 weeks.
+Three hours of lecture per week for seven weeks.

 ## Prerequisites

-Knowledge of a higher level programming language.
+Statistics 243 or Statistics 215A or equivalent background of (1) extensive experience with a language such as Python or R, (2) basic familiarity with programming concepts such as functional programming, object-oriented programming, variable scope, memory use, and data structures, and (3) familiarity with the basics of parallel processing.